KiDS-1000 cosmology: Combined second- and third-order shear statistics: Theoretical background

-This section reviews the basics of weak gravitational lensing formalism and aperture statistics.
-For more detailed reviews see \citet{Bartelmann:2001}, \citet{Hoekstra:2008}, \citet{Munshi:2008}, \citet{Bartelmann:2010}, and \cite{Kilbinger2015}.
-In this work, we assume a spatially flat universe, such that the comoving angular-diameter distance $f_{K}[\chi(z)]=\chi(z)$, where $\chi(z)$ is the comoving distance at redshift $z$.
-Given the matter density $\rho(\pmb{x},z)$ at comoving position $\pmb{x}$ and redshift $z$, the density contrast is $\delta(\pmb{x},z) = \frac{\rho(\pmb{x},z)}{\bar{\rho}(z)}-1$, where $\bar{\rho}(z)$ is the average matter density at redshift $z$.
-The dimensionless surface mass density or convergence $\kappa$ for sources at redshift $z$ is determined by the line-of-sight integration
+This section offers a review of the basics of weak gravitational lensing formalism and aperture statistics.
+For more detailed reviews, we refer to \citet{Bartelmann:2001}, \citet{Hoekstra:2008}, \citet{Munshi:2008}, \citet{Bartelmann:2010}, and \cite{Kilbinger2015}.
+In this work, we assume a spatially flat universe, such that the comoving angular-diameter distance is expressed as $f_{K}[\chi(z)]=\chi(z)$, where $\chi(z)$ is the comoving distance at redshift $z$.
+Given the matter density ,$\rho(\pmb{x},z)$, at comoving position, $\pmb{x}$, and redshift, $z$, the density contrast is $\delta(\pmb{x},z) = \frac{\rho(\pmb{x},z)}{\bar{\rho}(z)}-1$, where $\bar{\rho}(z)$ is the average matter density at redshift, $z$.
+The dimensionless surface mass density or convergence, $\kappa$, for sources at redshift, $z$, is determined by the line-of-sight integration as

-where $\pmb{\vartheta}$ is the angular postion on the sky, $H_0$ is the Hubble constant, and $a$ the scale factor.
-The second argument of $\delta$ simultaneously describes the radial direction and the cosmological epoch, related through the light-cone condition $|c \dd t| = a(z) \, \dd \chi$.
+where $\pmb{\vartheta}$ is the angular position on the sky, $H_0$ is the Hubble constant, and $a$ is the scale factor.
+The second argument of $\delta$ simultaneously describes the radial direction and the cosmological epoch, related through the light-cone condition $|c\, \dd t| = a(z) \, \dd \chi$.